Komodo123/async-chain/README.md

       .method2()
       .method3();

-It is worth noting that while there are many existing libraries that provide methods for chaining asynchronous operations, they arguably add even more boilerplate than just chaining a series of `.then` promises.
+It is worth noting that while there are many existing libraries that provide methods for chaining asynchronous operations.
+Most of them arguably add even more boilerplate than just chaining a series of `.then` promises.

 ## Getting Started